 An ideal trek is often perceived as an activity that is best enjoyed with family and friends while gathering around a bonfire and sharing some dinner.
 However, trekking alone is a whole different story.

-Trekking alone has a lot of benefits to yourself.
-It provides you a great opportunity to relax and realign your thoughts while you train yourself to be an independent person.
-It is recommended for anyone to make this opportunity as part of their bucket list to enhance one’s intrapersonal intelligence.
-As with all other first time activity, this calls for a great deal of preparation, especially as you have to fend for yourself all the time.
+Trekking alone has a lot of benefits.
+It provides you with a great opportunity to relax and realign your thoughts while you train yourself to be an independent person.
+It is recommended for anyone to make this opportunity as part of their bucket list to enhance one’s skills.
+As with all other first time activities, this calls for a great deal of preparation, especially as you have to fend for yourself.
 Keep in mind that even those who are used to this kind of activity also tend to leave behind an essential thing or two.
-As a start, the following are the major constraints that should be considered while trekking alone.
+As a start, the following are things that should be considered while trekking alone.

 There may be instances when trekking alone can catch up to you.
 To entertain yourself from time to time, bring some things that will keep your boredom away, such as books or leisure items.
 Hearing some music or watching some packed movies will also help you ease the tension especially at night when evening sounds can distract you or keep you awake for hours.

 When traveling alone, you might meet a new person or two.
 Remember to always be suspicious with people that you encounter and to trust your gut feeling at all times.
-If any situation can render you uneasy, back down before anything bad can happen to you.
-However, always find an opportunity to gain new acquaintances or trekking buddies as much as possible.
+Always find an opportunity to gain new acquaintances or trekking buddies as much as possible.
 Perhaps in your next trek or so, they can be your companions not just in traveling but in all other activities as well.
-Utilize the opportunity to gain a social well-being even when traveling alone.
+Use this opportunity to gain a social well-being even when traveling alone.

-Make sure that you follow your intended itinerary as religiously as possible.
+Make sure that you follow your intended itinerary.
 Arriving a few hours late might steal you some time to prepare for your sleeping area or your food for the night.
 The ideal time to arrive in your resting point should be enough to do the necessary things before the sun sets.
 It can spare you some untoward danger and help you relish a few more hours on the site to enjoy the rest of the trek.

 5. LACK OF PLANNING